Roger Bowen

 Roger Wendell Bowen (May 25, 1932 – February 16, 1996) was an American comedic actor and novelist, best known for his portrayal of Lt.
 Col. Henry Blake in the 1970 film M*A*S*H.

 Bowen considered himself a writer who only moonlighted as an actor.
 He wrote eleven novels (including Just Like a Movie) as well as sketches for Broadway and television.
 He was also one of the co-founders of Chicago's comedy and acting troupe The Second City.

 Life

-A native of Providence, Rhode Island, Bowen majored in English at Brown University, then attended graduate school at the University of Chicago.
+Bowen was the only child of Wendell and Edith (nee Hudson) Bowen.
+He was a native of Providence, Rhode Island.
+Bowen majored in English at Brown University, then attended graduate school at the University of Chicago.

 Bowen served in the U.S. Army in Korea, after the Korean War had ended.
 (After serving in Japan as a Special Agent in the Counter Intelligence Corps (441st CIC Detachment – Beppu Field Office) from 1957–58, Bowen was sent to the 308th CIC Detachment in Seoul, South Korea in 1958.)